-The School of Psychology conducts world-leading research research under three broad themes:
+The School of Psychology conducts world-leading research under three broad themes:

 Researchers associated with this theme investigate a variety of topics in the mental health arena.